-Paul focuses on the purification and characterization of mycobacterial hydrogenases.
+Paul is focusing on the hydrogenases and carbon monoxide dehydrogenase in the mycobacterial respiratory chain.
 After earning his Master’s degree in Microbiology at the University of Santo Tomas, Philippines, he worked as a Research Associate at the Biochemistry and Molecular Biology Laboratory of the University’s Research Center for the Applied and Natural Sciences.
 He then joined the Microbial Biochemistry Laboratory at the University of Marburg, Germany as a Research Assistant where he continued to develop research skills in molecular biology and biochemistry.
 In his free time, he enjoys cooking and having slow-paced but long walks.

 Co-Supervised PhD Student: Sarah Reeve

-Sarah’s PhD is examining ecosystem multifunctionality through investigating what drives biodiversity patterns and interactions across trophic levels.
-She completed her Honours at Monash University, where she implemented a decision support framework for prioritising plant invasions within protected areas.
-After her Honours, Sarah worked as a Research Assistant, applying the decision support framework to numerous protected areas within Victoria, Australia.
-When not at university, she enjoys reading, drinking great tea and attempting to explore Victoria.
+Sarah’s PhD is examining biodiversity patterns and interactions across trophic levels.
+She completed her Honours at Monash University, where she implemented a decision support framework for prioritising plant invasions within protected areas, and subsequently worked as a Research Assistant.
+Her hobbies include reading, drinking great tea and attempting to explore Victoria.
 She is principally supervised by Prof Melodie McGeoch.

 - Blair Ney: Research Assistant, 2017 – 2018.
 Currently Medicine Student at University of Melbourne.